dictation-toolbox/natlink/README.md

    - Exit Dragon...
    - pip install natlink

-   - pip install dragonfly  (natlink also needs some action modules from dragonfly)

    This will install the packages in your Python site-packages area.
    It will also add the following commands, which should be in your path now in your commmand prompt: